Back to Case Studies

 — Digital Marketing Team, Language Learning App

-The campaign produced a stronger visibility footprint for the online app across both Google search and recommendation-shaping environments.
-By increasing presence in trusted third-party discussions, authority content, and review surfaces, the brand improved association with high-intent insurance and trust-related queries and strengthened recommendation-stage inclusion.
+The campaign produced a stronger visibility footprint for the language learning app across both Google search and recommendation-shaping environments.
+By increasing presence in trusted third-party discussions, authority content, and review surfaces, the brand improved association with high-intent language-learning and comparison-related queries and strengthened recommendation-stage inclusion.

-These gains created a stronger foundation for sustained discovery as more budgeting decisions begin with a mix of search, social proof, and AI-generated recommendations.
+These gains created a stronger foundation for sustained discovery as more learners begin their decision-making process through a mix of search, social proof, and AI-generated recommendations.

 Want to Understand Your AI Citation Footprint?